-The Swiss Club Birmingham held its Annual Gener-The Swiss Club Birmingham held its Annual General Meeting at the Grand Hotel, Comore Row, Birmingham on Thursday, April 11th.
-The accounts for the past year of the Relief and the Social Society were presented, approved and entered on th Minutes.
-In spite of the long and continued assistance rendered to an old compatriot who is unable to work, the accounts of the Relief Society show a substantial increase, whilst those of the Social Society close with a small deficit.
+The Swiss Club Birmingham held its Annual Gener-The Swiss Club Birmingham held its Annual Gener-al Meeting at the Grand Hotel, Comore Row, Birming-ham on Thursday, April 1rth.
+The accounts for the past year of the Relief and the Social Society were pre-sented, approved and entered on th Minutes.
+In spite of the long and continued assistance rendered to an old com-patriot who is unable to work, the accounts of the Relief Society show a substantial increase, whilst those of the Forcial Seriest alexa with a thread the first Social Society close with a small deficit.

-The Officers of the retiring Committee, most of whom have held office for a number of years, to the great benefit of the Club and the entire satisfaction of the membenefit of the Club and the entire satisfaction of the members, expressed a definite wish to be relieved of their duties, and as they could not be prevailed upon to reconsider their decision the new Committee was elected, as follows:-Mr. P. Brun, President; Mr. C. Kunzle, Vice-President; Mr. H. Gatticker, Secretary; Mr. H. Schenkel, Treasurer; Mr. E. Brunner, Relief Officer; and Messrs.
-C. J. Reinhart and R. Schenkel were re-elected Trustees.
-A donation to the Tir Federal in Bellinear was the part of from the Science Club from zona was also voted from the Social Club funds
+The Officers of the retiring Committee, most of whom have held office for a number of years, to the great benefit of the Club and the entire satisfaction of the membenefit of the Club and the entire satisfaction of the mem-bers, expressed a definite wish to be relieved of their duties, and as they could not be prevailed upon to re-consider their decision the new Committee was elected, as follows: --Mr. P. Brun, President; Mr. C. Kunzle, Vice-President; Mr. H. Gatticker, Secretary; Mr. H. Schenkel, Treasurer; Mr. E. Brunner, Relief Officer ; and Messrs.
+C. J. Reinhart and R. Schenkel were re-elec-ted Trustees.
+A donation to the Tir Federal in Bellin-reare use also used from the Social Club funde. zona was also voted from the Social Club funds